 Also there is a lot of terrain to go round.
 Cruisers get a long 5.5km green run all the way to the hotel base – just over 700m vertical – while heading down the other side to the Sailor Gondola base extends the vertical to 828m.
 The last bit is pretty flat though, so on that side of the mountain better riders should use the Sailor or Vista quads to minimise the flat section.

-The Sailor tree zone is longer than the Nishimori zone, much of it at a decent gradient for a good work out through nicely spaced trees.
-It’s big enough to get some laps in a lot of the time too, the majority of guests heeding the ‘Expert Only’ warning at the entry gate and sticking to the long groomers.
-It’s a 4km run down to the Sailer gondola, with a couple of those possible in the trees.
+The Sailor tree zone is longer than the Nishimori zone, much of it at a decent gradient.
+You get a great work out through nicely spaced trees.
+It’s big enough to get some repeat powder laps in a lot of the time too – the majority of guests heed the ‘Expert Only’ warning at the entry gate and sticking to the long groomers.
+It’s a 4km run down to the Sailer gondola, with a couple of those kilometres doable in the trees.

 The Salomon Snowboard team redeveloped the park set up, which is now claimed as one of the best in Japan.